mponce0/Visualize.CRAN.Downloads/README.md

 ### Comparison Plot
-A comparison plot between multiple package should be explicity requested using the `"compare"` option in the list of arguments.
+A comparison plot between multiple package should be explicity requested using the `"compare"` option in the list of arguments of the `processPckg` function.

 For using this feature more than one package should be indicated!